On the duality of massive Kalb-Ramond and Proca fields: Appendix: The duality of the massive 3-form

 At this scale, also the nonlinear terms of the form $g^{2n}\frac{\chi^{2n+2}}{m^{2n-2}}$ with $n=2,3,...$ become dominant.
 This is due to the $C^T$ constraint for which the perturbation expansion is no longer valid at the strong coupling scale.
 Solving the constraints in a similar way as in the former case of Kalb-Ramond field, the most dominant terms in the Lagrangian yielding the new canonical normalization for the 3-form scalar are of the form

 It should be noted that this expression represents only the dependence on the longitudinal mode with the derivatives of it omitted.
 While the derivatives act on $\chi$, they cancel with the operator $D$ because of the dimensions.
-For scales below the strong coupling scale, the longitudinal mode will be in the strong coupling regime, with the minimal level of quantum fluctuations given by $\delta \chi_L\sim\frac{1}{\sqrt{g}L}$.
+For scales below the strong coupling scale, the longitudinal mode will be in the strong coupling regime, with the minimal level of quantum fluctuations given by $\delta \chi_L\sim\frac{1}{\sqrt{g}L}$, similarly to the transverse modes of the massive Kalb-Ramond field.
 On the other hand, the scalar field $\phi$ does not enter the strong coupling region as long as $g\ll 1$.
-The source of this difference is present in the free theory, in which both fields differ in both quantum fluctuations, as well as the massless limit.
+The reason for this difference lies in the minimal quantum fluctuations of the original fields.
 Thus, it is not possible to conclude that these theories are dual on the basis of the previous arguments.